phalcon-orphanage/docs/fr/reference/tutorial-invo-3.rst

     {

         if ($this->request->isPost()) {
-            // create the query conditions
+            // Create the query conditions
         } else {
-            // paginate using the existing conditions
+            // Paginate using the existing conditions
         }

         // ...